akfite/ReferenceFrame3d/README.md

 *   `copy()`: Create a deep copy of the object, including handle graphics (if applicable)
     - `ReferenceFrame3d(other_frame)` to shallow copy
 *   `intersect_plane()`: Calculate ray-plane intersection.

+## Practical Use-Cases

+### 💡 Create, display, and move between new reference frames intuitively

+### 💡 Animate the manipulating arms of a robot

+### 💡 Build a LiDAR point cloud viewer that plots measurements directly in the sensor frame

+### 💡 Plot aircraft trajectories in ECEF and transform to local ENU in the axis

 ## License